-- Similar to skin’s response to sunburn, your skin will be likely to flake after Fraxel.
+- Your skin will likely flake after Fraxel, much like it would after a sunburn.
 This will occur as your skin exfoliates the outer layers.

-Moisturizing with the right cosmeceutical products during the recovery period is highly recommended (your Clinician can advise which ones you SHOULD or SHOULD NOT use before and after your Fraxel treatment).
+You should moisturize with the right cosmeceutical products during the recovery period.
+Your Clinician will advise which ones you SHOULD or SHOULD NOT use, both before and after your Fraxel treatment.
 There are certain pre-treatment protocols you’ll need to follow.
 This includes what products you can and can’t use on your skin in the weeks leading up to your treatment.

 You MUST also stay completely out of the sun after Fraxel.
 Be sure you follow the preparation and post-treatment protocols exactly or you could risk your skin.

 - Most people see results within a few days of their treatment.
-Alternatively, you may see more results after the initial treatment redness or potential swelling subsides.
+You may instead see your results after the initial redness and swelling from treatment subside.

-- However, since Fraxel stimulates collagen in the deeper layers of your skin, continual improvement in tone and appearance may continue for up to a year.
+- Because Fraxel stimulates collagen in the deeper layers of your skin, you’ll notice continual improvement.
+You’ll notice better tone and skin appearance for up to a year.

 - Repeated treatments or top-ups can also make a noticeable positive difference in your skin’s appearance over time!